 Tucked away within the lakeside forest, Ike-no-yu is Kussharo’s largest mixed open-air bath like a lukewarm pool (the water temperature is around 38C).

 The gateway is about 4km north of Kotan Onsen, look out for the small sign marked ‘Matsuya Ryokan (まつや旅館)’ on your left.
 The bath is 200m from the lakeside road.
 There are changing rooms, but night-time lighting is not available.
 The best bathing season is late spring to early autumn.

 On the eastern shores of Kussharo-ko, you can find hot water in the sand here.
 Dig a hole for your own natural hot pool.
 Suna-yu is a popular spot especially group tourists and campers, you should wear a bating suit if you want to soak in hot water.
 There are no bathtubs and changing rooms.

-On weekdays, Akan Bus runs two times a day from the Mashu Eigyosho (摩周営業所: 6.45am and 4pm) to Wakoto Hanto (和琴半島: 35min).
+On weekdays, Akan Bus runs two times a day from the Mashu Eigyosho (摩周営業所: 6.45am and 4pm) in Central Teshikaga to Wakoto Hanto (和琴半島: 35min).
 The return buses from Wakoto Hanto are at 7.20am and 4.35pm.
-Note: Mashu Eigyosho bus station is a 10-minute walk south of JR Mashu Station next to Teshikaga post office.
+Note: Mashu Eigyosho bus station is a 10-minute walk south of JR Mashu Station (on the JR Senmo Line) next to Teshikaga post office.

 Otherwise, it is recommend you to explore the shores with your own wheels.
 Most attractions can be reached by the seasonal Kussharo Bus (屈斜路バス) for Teshikaga Eco-Passport (弟子屈えこパスポート) holders.
 More info about Teshikaga Eco Passport www.eco-passport.net.